OpenUnison/openunison.github.io/docs/identity providers/azuread.md

   tennant_id: 61cbe426-d3ca-4ebd-8ca4-e47e354a85bb
 ```

-The final configuration change is to set `openunison.include_auth_chain` to `EntraID-load-groups`.  ***NOTE: `openunison.include_auth_chain` is NOT included in the default values yaml.*** This last step will tell OpenUnison to run our custom authentication mapping.
+The final configuration change is to set `openunison.include_auth_chain` to `azuread-load-groups`.  ***NOTE: `openunison.include_auth_chain` is NOT included in the default values yaml.*** This last step will tell OpenUnison to run our custom authentication mapping.
 The next section covers the details as to what is happening in this custom mapping.

 All configuration is complete.
-The next step is to install the `orchestra-login-EntraID` chart:
+The next step is to install the `orchestra-login-azuread` chart:

 ```
-helm install orchestra-login-EntraID tremolo/orchestra-login-EntraID -n openunison -f /path/to/openunison-values.yaml
+helm install orchestra-login-azuread tremolo/orchestra-login-azuread -n openunison -f /path/to/openunison-values.yaml
 ```

 With this chart installed, you may complete the [Deploy the Portal](../../deployauth#deploy-the-portal) step.
-The details for how the `orchestra-login-EntraID` chart maps from group ids to names is in the next section.
+The details for how the `orchestra-login-azuread` chart maps from group ids to names is in the next section.

 ## Mapping Technical Details